 Global Private Market Investing

 How are leading fund managers taking the offensive amidst these difficult times?
-Additionally, how are they working alongside existing portfolio companies to navigate through the headwinds caused by COVID-19?
+Additionally, how are they working alongside existing portfolio companies to navigate through the headwinds caused by the recent geopolitical challenges?

 Portfolio Optimization & Value Creation—What Tools & Strategies are Leading Funds Using to Support Growth in Their Portfolio Companies?

 How are private equity firms navigating their portfolio companies?
 What strategies are GPs utilizing to preserve liquidity, reduce costs and prepare for an extended downturn?

 Technology, Security, & Intelligence Influence in Private Equity